kvzsolt/digify-backend/README.md

   - Cloudinary
   - Apache Tika
   - Swagger

+## Future Plans

+### Refactoring
+I'll be dedicating time to refine and enhance the codebase.
+This means improving the code's readability and performance through ongoing refactoring efforts.

+### Structure Refactor
+In order to make the project more organized and adaptable, I'll be reviewing and adjusting its overall structure.
+This includes tidying up directories and streamlining naming conventions for a more polished codebase.

 ## Environment Variables
 To run this project, you will need to set the following environment variables to the `.env` file: